Does Neverland accept insurance?

 Who can participate in the Neverland Adaptive Aquatics Program?

 We can teach just about anyone to swim.
-From severe to high functioning, verbal to non-verbal, we are prepared to work with just about any student with a disability.
+From low to high functioning, verbal to non-verbal, we are prepared to work with just about any student with a disability.
 If your child has a rare condition or extra special circumstance we may not be familiar with, we are always willing to learn more!
 No one will be turned away!
 Children with Autism, Asperger’s, PDD, Sensory Processing Disorders, Intellectual Disabilities, Down Syndrome, ADHD, Learning Disabilities, Behavior Disorders, Developmental Delays, Hypotonia, and Cerebral Palsy are all included.

 How To Enroll